Jahan Rezakhanlou reveals the wonders of polishing in Japan, Uzbekistan and India.

 The process can even extend to being a spiritual matter.
 In Northern India, the legendary Mauryan king Ashoka went through a spiritual transformation after feeling remorse for his tyrannical ways and converted to Buddhism.
 During this process, he erected many great pillars, dubbed the Ashoka pillars, inscribed with Buddhist edicts and personal apologies from Ashoka to his people for his former violent ways.

 Yet it is their mirror-like texture, the “Mauryan polish”, that makes these pillars truly stand out.
-For as these ethereal, stand-alone pillars truly stand out as in an otherworldly manner, pieces of architecture from an enlightened time.
+These ethereal, stand-alone pillars emerge as in an otherworldly manner as pieces of architecture from an enlightened time.
 The actual technique of Mauryan polishing is still shrouded in mystery, as it continues to baffle historians today Some suggest that the secret is the use of diamonds: the world’s most valuable gem and hardest material.
 Perhaps it is a symbol of rejection of the riches that a typical ruler would seek, instead using them to display a spiritual message to his people.

 Some Indology professors today even go as far as to avoid the term “polish” and its material connotation and instead use words like “lustre” or “gleam”.
 Yet by looking at the art of polishing in different instances around the world, we can see that as with any other art form, it is open to interpretation.
 Understanding the context, the craftsperson behind it and the story they tell, illuminates a whole new shine upon this art form that the physical shine we see, no matter how bright, cannot do justice.